Cray-HPE/docs-csm/operations/power_management/Power_Off_Compute_and_IO_Cabinets.md

 ### Prerequisites

-* An authentication token is required to access the API gateway.
-See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) for more information.
+* An authentication token is required to access the API gateway and to use the `sat` command.
+See the "SAT Authentication" section of the HPE Cray EX System Admin Toolkit (SAT) product stream documentation (S-8031) for instructions on how to acquire a SAT authentication token.
 * This procedure assumes all system software and user jobs were shut down using the [Shut Down and Power Off Compute and User Access Nodes (UAN)](Shut_Down_and_Power_Off_Compute_and_User_Access_Nodes.md) procedure.

 ### Procedure